robik/airshell/README.md

 `\e[38;2;{r};{g};{b}m` | Changes foreground color, where `{[rgb]}` is color value between `0` and `255`.
 `\e[48;5;{r};{g};{b}m` | Changes background color, where `{[rgb]}` is color value between `0` and `255`.

+__Configuration variables__

-All Airshell options must be global variables.
+Airshell options must be global variables.
 They can be defined/overriden in either `airshell.bash` or in `$ASH_PREFIX/theme` files.

-__Configuration variables__

-_All `{name}` slugs below must be replaced with uppercase module name_
+All `{name}` slugs below represent uppercase module name.

 Variable name         | Variable description
 ----------------------|----------------------------------------------------